Amourspirit/python-kwargshelper/docs/source/usage/Decorator/AcceptedTypes.rst

 .. code-block:: python

     >>> result = foo(1, 2, 3, 4, 5.766)
-   TypeError: Arg Value is expected to be of '<class 'int'>' but got 'float' AcceptedTypes decorator error.
+    TypeError: Arg in 5th position of is expected to be of 'int' but got 'float'.
+    AcceptedTypes decorator error.

 Too many args passed into Function result in an error